brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 // consteval-only value model (regardless of null treatment): this is fine auto f(std::meta::info) -> void { }

-// if null is not consteval-only, this is valid in the value model auto g(std::meta::info r) -> std::meta::info { return r; }
+// null is not consteval-only, so this is valid in the value model auto g(std::meta::info r) -> std::meta::info { return r; }
 ```
 :::